 Attorney/educator Teddy Davis, 36, is the new generation leader running for Los Angeles City Council in District 4.

-Born and raised in our community, Davis is focused on fixing streets, protecting neighborhoods, and building out our transit system.
+Born and raised in our community, Davis is focused on fixing streets, protecting neighborhoods, and modernizing our city government.

 Davis has worked over the years as an Emmy Award-winning ABC News journalist, as Special Assistant to the Governor of California, and as a Senior Aide to the Mayor of Los Angeles.